yingkaisha/keras-unet-collection/README.md

 **Note**: the two Transformer models are incompatible with `Numpy 1.20`; `NumPy 1.19.5` is recommended.

-**Note**: the Swin-UNET implementation is experimental, and is not compared to the official repository of Hu et al. (2021).

 ----------

 ` keras_unet_collection.base` contains functions that build the base architecture (i.e., without model heads) of Unet variants for model customization and debugging.